ArcBlock/blocklets/README.md

 ## What are blocklets?

 **Blocklets** are reusable building blocks to help developers and community users to build things on [ArcBlock](https://www.arcblock.io) platform.
 A blocklet serves one and only one purpose, reusability is the core design philosophy of blocklets.
+Reusability makes it easy to compose multiple blocklets to build a more complex application.

 Blocklets comes in many forms, including but not limited to: